AP-CSA-JAVA/CSA_JAVA-Course/source/Chapter_3/Unit7.md

 Explanation:

-- We create an ArrayList named numbersList and insert integers into it using the add() method.
+- We create an ArrayList named `numbersList` and insert integers into it using the `add()` method.
-- We demonstrate standard array traversal using a for-each loop to display the elements of numbersList.
+- We demonstrate standard array traversal using an enhanced for loop to display the elements of `numbersList`.
-- We then remove elements from the numbersList using the remove() method (by index and by value).
+- We then remove elements from the `numbersList` using the `remove()` method.
-- We display the modified numbersList using an iterator to traverse the list.
+- We display the modified `numbersList` using an iterator to traverse the list.
-- We create another ArrayList named fruitsList and insert strings (fruits) into it.
+- We create another ArrayList named `fruitsList` and insert strings (fruits) into it.
-- We use the addAll() method to combine the numbersList and fruitsList into a new ArrayList named combinedList.
+- We use the `addAll()` method to combine the `numbersList` and `fruitsList` into a new ArrayList named `combinedList`.
-- We traverse the combinedList using a for-each loop and display its elements.
+- We traverse the `combinedList` using an enhanced for loop and display the elements.

-When you run this program, it will output:
+**Example output**:

 ```java
 ArrayList using for-each loop: